ncatlab/nlab-content/pages/1/3/2/0/231/content.md

 $$\otimes : M \times M \to M$$

-This functor, which we can think of as a kind of 'multiplication', makes $M$ into a [[categorification|categorified]] version of a [[monoid]].
+This functor, which we can think of as a kind of 'multiplication', makes $M$ into a [[vertical categorification|vertically categorified]] version of a [[monoid]].
 This explains the term 'monoidal category'.

 ##Definition##